An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication: Architecture

 \subsection{Elementary\texorpdfstring{\,}{ }Components: Network\texorpdfstring{\,}{ }(De)Multiplexers}

-Network multiplexers and demultiplexers are the elementary components that join multiple ports to one and split one port into multiple, respectively.
+\fi Our network multiplexers and demultiplexers are the elementary components that join multiple ports to one and split one port into multiple, respectively.
 In doing so, they must adhere to the relations between the channels and to the ordering rules \orderrule{1--3}.
 They are obviously used to build network junctions (e.g., crossbars), but they can be reused far beyond that because they implement a central part of the communication protocol.
-In fact, these elementary components are essential for almost all modules of our platform.
+In fact, these elementary components are essential for almost all modules of our platform and can be used to design custom endpoints without having to deal with all protocol intricacies.
+Each of our \emph{network} (de)multiplexers contains simple \emph{logic} (de)multiplexers, but it also contains other components to implement the protocol.
+In the remainder of this article, `(de)multiplexer' refers to a \emph{network} (de)multiplexer unless explicitly preceded by `logic'.